-The following instructions are essential to a safe experience and good outcome.
+The following instructions are essential to a safe experience and good outcome from your breast reduction surgery.
 Use this as a checklist as you approach your surgery date.
 This is essential to your health and safety.
 There may be several weeks between your decision to have surgery and your actual surgical date.
 During this time there are several important considerations.

 Make certain to schedule ALL of the pre-operative testing and clearance you have been given.

 Stress and anxiety over life’s daily events, and even your planned surgery can affect you.
 While some anxiety is common, any serious stress, or distress over the thought of surgery is something you must discuss with our office.
 We are here to support you and answer all of your questions.
 We want your decision to be one made with confidence.